tp-link-extender/MercuryCore/README.md

 The site uses [TypeScript](https://typescriptlang.org) throughout, a language that adds type extensions ontop of Javascript.
 An IDE that supports intellisense is recommended to make development easier.

-Styling is done in [Stylus](https://stylus-lang.com) and [Sass](https://sass-lang.com), which removes lots of unnecessary syntax from CSS and adds many helpful features.
+Styling is done in [Stylus](https://stylus-lang.com), which removes lots of unnecessary syntax from CSS and adds many helpful features.

 [SurrealDB](https://surrealdb.com) is used as the database, a powerful multi-model database that easily allows for storing and querying the highly relational data used in Mercury.